 Position: Director of Tennis Operations

-Chuck McCuen is in his first year as Director of Tennis Operations, but his 15th year with the Clemson men’s tennis program.
+Chuck McCuen is in his third year as Director of Tennis Operations, but his 16th year with the Clemson men’s tennis program.
 Prior to stepping down from coaching on June 7, 2016 to transition to an operations role, McCuen spent eight seasons as the Tigers’ head coach, preceded by six years as an assistant coach.

 In McCuen’s eight years as the head coach at Clemson (2009-16), he amassed 109 career wins, and led the Tigers to back-to-back NCAA Tournament appearances in 2013 and 2014.
 Both seasons, the Tigers won their first-round matches before falling 4-3 to the higher-seeded and home team in the second round, narrowly missing a berth in the NCAA Sweet 16.
 McCuen’s 2014 team finished the season with a 21-9 record, posting the first 20-win season for the program since 2007.